Radeity/Spark-Proxy/README.md

 **Submit application:**

-1. Standalone Mode (Start worker first)
+1. Standalone Mode

   - Configure `reschedule.dst.executor` in `common.properties` which decides re-scheduler to internal or external executors.
+Move to `$SPARK_HOME/conf`

   - Replace `jarDir` in `TaskRunner` with example JAR path in external executor (will support auto-fetching later).